MASTG-TECH-0079: Obtaining a Developer Provisioning Profile

 /Users/MAS/Library/Developer/Xcode/DerivedData/apptest-aijwmhfiximgzkhcmnluxrscflyc/Build/Products/Debug-iphoneos/apptest.app/embedded.mobileprovision

-This file can be copied to your local directory and can be used to sign any IPA file, even those with a different identifier.
+This file can be copied to your local directory and used to sign any IPA file, including those with a different identifier.

 cp /Users/MAS/Library/Developer/Xcode/DerivedData/apptest-aijwmhfiximgzkhcmnluxrscflyc/Build/Products/Debug-iphoneos/apptest.app/embedded.mobileprovision ./embedded.mobileprovision

-Once you've obtained the provisioning profile, you can inspect its contents with the security command.
+Once you've got the provisioning profile, you can inspect its contents with the security command.
 You'll find the entitlements granted to the app in the profile, along with the allowed certificates and devices.

 $ security cms -D -i embedded.mobileprovision